AWS-Amazon Web Services Cloud Practitioner

 Highly Available and Fault Tolerant Architecture

-Elastic Beanstalkis one of AWS's deployment services, and
+Elastic Beanstalkis one of AWS's deployment

 it allows you to deploy your applications to complex architectures on